Road to Cocoanut Grove, 1910’s Stereopticon Image

 So much was conveyed with pellucid clarity in what was said on these pages, and what was not.
 The pictures and words spoke of an era that now seems nearly as unreachable and distant as that of the once open streets of cobbled Pompeii, before the molten rivers and mountains of hot ash spewed by Mount Vesuvius swallowed it all up within its ravenous burning shadow.

 A bad day for nearby Pompeii.
 Darkness before noon on the morning of Aug.
 24 in the year 79 A.D., according to latest practices in scientific dating.

-AS I thumbed through page after over-sized page of articles and exuberant advertisement for every manner of innovative and unique craftsmanship and creative expression: theater, cuisine and fashion, jewelry and floral arrangement, and so on, I could not help but be struck by the thought, with no small wonder, “My God.
+AS I thumbed through page after huge page of articles and exuberant advertisement for every manner of innovative and unique craftsmanship and creative expression: theater, cuisine and fashion, jewelry and floral arrangement, and so on, I could not help but be struck by the thought, with no small wonder, “My God.
 My God.
 It would be a full 10 years until the sickness came.”
 These young people, captured in their bold and brave and (generally) good spirit, quickening in the very prime of their art, were never going to sicken and die.
-And neither were their friends one after another, like bowling pins racked up badly out of order.
+And neither would their friends one after another, like bowling pins racked up badly out of order.

 Ruins, Pompeii Image from Google Earth

 The horizon had been as bright, bold, and inviting as that of the blue bay itself, at its most lyrical.
 The Florida sky above has always seemed to me somehow extraordinarily big, offering by day and by star-scattered night a great, never-ending and always-changing show.
 And so it was, then.
 Up, down, all around; the whole of it seemed to fairly sparkle with an infinite range of possibilities.